NADOs and the Anti-Doping Community

 With that encouragement, and with the support of the World Anti-Doping Agency (WADA), including a multi-year financial grant, the project board moved to make iNADO operational.
 In May, 2012, iNADO’s founding CEO was hired.
 Membership to the Institute was formally opened.

 iNADO´s office is located in Bonn, Germany.
-At present iNADO is composed by 66 member NADOs and only recently in 2020, 14 Regional Anti-Doping Organisations joined our membership.
-In 2020, as a non-for profit organisation under the laws of the United Kingdom, iNADO became a non-for profit organisation under the laws of the Federal Republic of Germany and will operate as such as of January 1st 2021.
+Up to 2020, iNADO was composed by 66 member NADOs and 14 Regional Anti-Doping Organisations.
+In 2020, as a non-for profit organisation under the laws of the United Kingdom, iNADO became a non-for profit organisation under the laws of the Federal Republic of Germany and will operate as iNADO e.V. as of January 1st 2021.

-For information on recent members of iNADO please check out our members section.
+For more information on members of iNADO please check out our members section.